joshbegley/nyt-latest/README.md

 `See how New Yorkers are voting, precinct by precinct`\
 https://nytimes.com/interactive/2025/11/04/us/elections/nyc-mayor-results-precinct-map.html

-**The Lions' quiet trade deadline day: Why they stood pat and where things stand at key spots**\
+**Lions quiet at trade deadline: Why they stood pat, where things stand at key spots**\
 `The Lions are healthier at this point than a season ago and that played into their decision to not make any moves.`\
 https://nytimes.com/athletic/6778627/2025/11/04/detroit-lions-trade-deadline-day/